bmatsuo/lmdb-go/README.md

 This package is experimental and the API signature and behavior may change without notice.
 Several questions remain:

-- Should errors be abstracted more to provide better diagnostics?
-  (edit(bmatsuo): probably, the `return err` convension gets confusing quickly)
 - The Reset/Renew methods probably need tests that they are usable.
 Benchmarks would be good as well.
 They might be removed for now.
 - How are runtime panics handled inside transaction goroutines?